 This easy dry rub Roast Chicken is a taste thrill for those who like their chicken highly seasoned.
-It is infused with simple aromatic flavors such as thyme, paprika, Black pepper, Onion powder, Garlic powder, Cayenne pepper, and more.
+It is made with a whole chicken and infused with different seasonings.
 This results in a flavorful, juicy, and tasty Chicken and it will bring everyone to the dinner table quickly.

 Dry Rub Roast Chicken

 I know most people know how to roast a chicken.
 This is something that you can just throw together, hit with some salt and pepper, and probably butter.
 Pop in the oven and you come out with an okay Chicken.
 However, this method takes it up a notch.
 Not only will you come out with a tasty spiced chicken, but it’s also easy and you can almost not miss it.

 This is a perfect recipe for Thanksgiving, Christmas, or other festive seasons.
 However, you don’t need to wait for these seasons to come to enjoy this roasted Chicken, you can surprise your family or friends by making this for them for a weekend dinner or simply make it any time you feel like it.
 It’s one of those dinners that just hits the spot.
 It’s comforting and delicious.